EncoreTechnologies/blog/content/blog/2020/05/chatops_vmware_host_log_collection.md

 }
 ```

-### Stackstorm Code
+### StackStorm Code

-Now that we have a functional Bolt task to do want we want, we can simply roll it into a Stackstorm workflow that can be called via slack.
+Now that we have a functional Bolt task to do want we want, we can simply roll it into a StackStorm workflow that can be called via slack.

-This Stackstorm action calls the bolt task above: vmware_host_collect_and_upload_log_bundle.yaml
+This StackStorm action calls the bolt task above: vmware_host_collect_and_upload_log_bundle.yaml

 ```
 ---